 There are many ways you can give to St. Paul’s to make a positive difference in the lives of our residents.
 In addition, the way you give can also benefit your own financial and tax situation.
-To find out what giving option is right for you, talk to your financial planner.
+To find out what giving option is right for you, please talk to your financial planner.

 You can also learn more about the giving opportunities available by contacting Dawn Hartman, Director of Planned & Major Giving at 724-588-7610 ext.
 1214.

 The simplest way to give is an outright gift by check or credit card.
 Simply click on the link below to get started.

 Gifts of stock or appreciated securities can be transferred to St. Paul’s.
 There can be several benefits to you for doing this, including an immediate charitable deduction and avoidance of capital gains tax.

 If it’s in your heart to give to St. Paul’s on a regular basis or you’d like to spread out a large donation over time, you can set up a recurring monthly gift.
 The simplest way to do this is to set up a recurring payment through your online banking.
 The gift will then be automatically withdrawn each month from your checking account or by a credit card, on a monthly basis.
 You can cancel your authorization at anytime by notifying us in writing

 A charitable bequest in a will or trust is the most common type of planned gift arrangement.
 You can elect to leave St. Paul’s a specific dollar amount or a percentage of the total value of your estate.
 Charitable bequests cost you nothing during your lifetime, can be changed at any time and can minimize potential estate costs and taxes.